10 UK Travel Bloggers you should be following!

 Posted on 07/01/2019 by Michael Arthur

 Guidebooks are essential for travel but an even better way of getting top travel advice is to enter into the world of travel blogs.
 The travelling blogosphere allows us to get real, honest encounters from real people, just like us.
 Yes they’re just like us lot here at Spaceship Rentals.
 Except they’ve probably been to more places, seen more things, and are probably 100% more awesome that we are. ;)

-Here are the awesome top 10 UK travel blogger you should be following:
+If you are a travel blogger and would like to work with us, check out the collab page we created.
+Here are the awesome top 10 UK travel blogger you should be following.

 Johnny Ward is an inspiration to anyone who wants to live the dream of travelling the world; the dream that he is living right now.
 Since leaving Ireland in 2006, he’s been working, volunteering and backpacking his way around the globe.
 His motto is pretty motivating – if he can do it, “you can do it too…”

 Check out the One Step 4ward blog or follow Johnny on Twitter @onestep4ward

 2| Vicky Flip Flop Travels

 If Johnny’s dream of eternal globe-trotting is just one step too far, follow Vicky Flip Flop Travels for a refreshingly down to earth account of travel stories for people who still like to lay their hat at home.
 If you’re looking for annual holiday/weekend travel inspo planned on a budget, Vicky is your gal.